-For mixed use developments, Council may support reduction in the total required number of non-residential parking spaces where the applicant can demonstrate to the satisfaction of Council that:
+For mixed use developments, Council may support a reduction in the total required number of non-residential parking spaces where the applicant can demonstrate to the satisfaction of Council that:

-- overlapping parking demand will occur for different uses; or - complementary use of spaces with occur for uses with different peak parking demand times.
+- overlapping parking demand will occur for different uses; or - complementary use of spaces will occur for uses with different peak parking demand times.

-E1.8.4 Certain land in Paddington zoned MU1 Mixed Use
+E1.8.4 Certain land in Paddington zoned B4 Mixed Use

-This section applies to and zoned MU1 Mixed Use in the Paddington business precinct in Oxford Street and the streets adjoining and in the vicinity of Oxford Street, excluding land at 12-94 and 3-63 William Street, 83 and 85 Underwood Street and 2 Hopetoun Avenue.
+This section applies to land zoned B4 Mixed Use in the Paddington business precinct in Oxford Street and the streets adjoining and in the vicinity of Oxford Street, excluding land at 12-94 and 3-63 William Street, 83 and 85 Underwood Street and 2 Hopetoun Avenue.